-Although the methods, means and intentions of hackers varied widely, all seemed to share a unique ethos that mixed a deep commitment to individual autonomy and agency with an equally deep commitment to collaboration and co-creation.
-Over time, the concept of hacking has traveled far from its origins, finding its way into a number of domains like Biohacking, Consciousness Hacking, Flow Hacking and Life Hacking. .jpg (500×501) Walt Disney Had a 3-Step Method for Crafting Visionary Ideas.
+Although the methods, means and intentions of hackers varied widely, all seemed to share a unique ethos that mixed a deep commitment to individual autonomy and agency with an equally deep commitment to collaboration and co-creation. .jpg (500×501) Walt Disney Had a 3-Step Method for Crafting Visionary Ideas.
 How introverts can learn to speak up.
 Picture this: You’re crammed into a humid, overcrowded New York City subway car, lurching along the tracks with no air conditioning.

 Suddenly, the guy three seats away from you grabs a standing rider’s behind, and squeezes.
 She yelps and takes a few steps away, and is visibly shaken—but no one else in the car seems to have noticed what just happened.
 This Psychological Theory Explains Why Insecure People Brag So Much.
 In the early 1980s, psychology researchers Robert A.